NorthCoastChurch/IT-Policy/Policy-7-E-mail.md

 Anti-spoofing practices have been initiated for detecting spoofed emails.
 Employees should be diligent in identifying a spoofed email.
 If email spoofing has occurred, IT must be immediately notified.

 Incoming emails are scanned for malicious file attachments.
 If an attachment is identified as having an extension known to be associated with malware, or prone to abuse by malware or bad actors or otherwise poses heightened risk, the attachment will be removed from the email prior to delivery.
-Email rejection is achieved through listing domains and IP addresses associated with malicious actors.
+Email rejection is achieved through listing domains and IP addresses associated with malicious actors along with other threat sensing technologies.
 Any incoming email originating from a known malicious actor will not be delivered.
 Any email account misbehaving by sending out spam will be shut down.
 A review of the account will be performed to determine the cause of the actions.

 E-mail is to be used for business purposes and in a manner that is consistent with other forms of professional business communication.
 All outgoing attachments are automatically scanned for virus and malicious code.
 The transmission of a harmful attachment can not only cause damage to the recipient’s system, but also harm North Coast Church’s reputation.
 The following activities are prohibited by policy:

+- Users are prohibited from automatically forwarding or integrating email to third-party applications or systems.
+Individual messages which are forwarded intentionally must not contain confidential or sensitive information.
+- Users are prohibited from using third-party email systems and storage servers such as Google, Yahoo, MSN Hotmail, iCloud, etc. to conduct North Coast Church business, to create or memorialize any binding transactions, or to store or retain email on behalf of North Coast Church.
 - Sending e-mail that may be deemed intimidating, harassing, or offensive.
-This includes, but is not limited to: abusive language, sexually explicit remarks or pictures, profanities, defamatory or discriminatory remarks regarding race, creed, color, sex, age, religion, sexual orientation, national origin, or disability.
+This includes, but is not limited to: abusive language, politics/political beliefs, sexually explicit remarks or pictures, profanities, defamatory or discriminatory remarks regarding race, creed, color, gender, age, religion, sexual orientation, national origin, or disability.
+Employees who receive any emails with this content from any North Coast Church employee should report the matter to their supervisor immediately.
 - Using e-mail for conducting personal business.
 - Using e-mail for the purposes of sending SPAM or other unauthorized solicitations.
 - Violating copyright laws by illegally distributing protected works.